kumbulanit/t-sql/sql trainning/untitled/Module 5/Lesson1_Sorting_Data.md

 FROM Employees
 ORDER BY LastName;

--- Sort employees by salary (descending - highest first) SELECT FirstName, LastName, BaseSalary
+-- Sort employees by BaseSalary (descending - highest first) SELECT FirstName, LastName, BaseSalary
 FROM Employees
 ORDER BY BaseSalary DESC;